cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 </HighlightBox>

-# Simulate a Migration in Docker
+# Simulate a migration in Docker

 In previous sections, you have: